dataset-vn/crowdsource-tool/docs/source/templates/time_series.md

 * valueType="json"

-  Another way to use Label Studio tasks directly instead of CSV files is to create and import them as below:
+  Another way to use Dataset tasks directly instead of CSV files is to create and import them as below:

   ```json
   {